jangofrl5-a11y/mood-test/DEV_GUIDE.md

 ### Using the server-side Gemini proxy

-We provide a small frontend helper at `src/utils/geminiClient.js` which POSTs to the Functions proxy endpoint (`/proxyGemini` by default).
+We provide a small frontend helper at `src/utils/geminiClient.js` which POSTs to the Functions proxy endpoint (`/api/proxyGemini` by default).
+The repo's `firebase.json` includes a rewrite so this path is routed to the `proxyGemini` function.

 Minimal example: